pmean/build-website/text/04/smoking.md

 about specificity.
 It turns out that smoking increases the risks of a broad range of cancers, as well as arthritis, stroke, osteoporosis, peptic ulcers, reproductive disorders, cataracts, thyroid conditions, and baldness.
-The Surgeon General\'s report cited above is the best resource about the wide range of diseases linked with smoking, but other sources about this are:
+The Surgeon General's report cited above is the best resource about the wide range of diseases linked with smoking, but other sources about this are:

 -   [www.acsh.org/publications/pubID.188/pub\_detail.asp](http://www.acsh.org/publications/pubID.188/pub_detail.asp)
 -   [www.somersetmedicalcenter.com/13560.cfm](http://www.somersetmedicalcenter.com/13560.cfm)

-Like all of Hill\'s criteria, specificity is only a general indication.
+Like all of Hill's criteria, specificity is only a general indication.
-If an association is specific, that\'s one piece of evidence in support of that finding, but specificity alone does not guarantee a causal relationship.
+If an association is specific, that's one piece of evidence in support of that finding, but specificity alone does not guarantee a causal relationship.
 Neither does lack of specificity refute a causal relationship.
 You have to look at specificity along with all the other